Franchisors beware: this is the way to avoid proceedings

 The characteristics of a best efforts obligation

-In the event of a best efforts obligation, the party subject to this obligation must make an effort to achieve a certain result.
+With a best efforts obligation, the party subject to this obligation must make an effort to achieve a certain result.

 The characteristics of an obligation to achieve a result

-Contrary to a best efforts obligation, two parties can also include an obligation to achieve a result in an agreement.
+In contrast to a best efforts obligation, two parties can also include an obligation to achieve a result in an agreement.

 The court agrees with the franchisor